bpmsoasolutions/oraclejet-summercamp-2018/README.md

 # Oracle Jet

-This is Oracle Jet training based on what we did in Oracle Summer Camp 2018.
+This is Oracle Jet training based on what we did in Oracle Summer Camp 2018 and in Innovation Developer Day.
 Go to the `TRAINING.md` and you can follow the instructions.

 Also there are public in this github link:
 [https://github.com/geertjanw/ojet-training/blob/master/README.md](https://github.com/geertjanw/ojet-training/blob/master/README.md)